EVerest/EVerest/docs/misc/pionix_belay_box.rst

 ``ota-update.timer``: This is the systemd timer unit that starts ``ota-update.service`` on regular intervals.

-To disable online updates use ``sudo systemctl disable ota-update.timer``.
+To disable online updates use ``sudo systemctl disable ota-update.service``.
-The online update updates always the full root partition, partial updates are not implemented yet.
+The online update updates always the full root partition.
 All data that needs to survive the update needs to be stored in ``/mnt/user_data``.

 The root partition should normally never be modified, it is read only.
 All changes will also be lost on the next online update.